Skip to main content

 When products are connected through BOMs, PLAIO generates supply requirements upstream.
 Demand for a finished product generates supply requirements for components and raw materials, inventory projections at each BOM level, and replenishment plans across the structure.
 Planners can trace supply requirements across BOM levels through supply views filtered by BOM level, BOM-linked inventory projections, and multi-level supply tables.

 PLAIO preserves the integrity of supply calculations throughout the planning process.
-Supply is not artificially adjusted to eliminate shortages, inventory policies are not silently overridden, and constraints are not ignored to force feasibility.
 When supply cannot meet demand under current assumptions, this is made visible through shortage indicators, inventory risk views, and exception-focused supply views.

 Supply Overview Grid